SnowyMouse/invader/README.md

                                --copy
   -P --fs-path                 Use a filesystem path for the tag.
   -s --single-tag              Archive a tag tree instead of a cache file.
-  -t --tags <dir>              Use the specified tags directory.
+  -t --tags <dir>              Add the specified tags directory.
 Use multiple
                                times to add more directories, ordered by precedence.
-  -v --verbose                 Print whether or not tags are omitted, Do
+Default (if unset): "tags" -v --verbose                 Print whether or not tags are omitted.
+Do verbose comparisons.
-                               verbose comparisons.
 ```